Safe and Sound Protocol — United States

 Who Uses the Safe and Sound Protocol

 The SSP is also widely used as preparation for trauma therapy.
 When the nervous system has more room to regulate itself, EMDR tends to move faster, somatic work goes deeper, and cognitive approaches actually land.
-Many therapists recommend the SSP before or alongside their own treatment, especially for clients who feel stuck.
+Many therapists recommend the SSP before or alongside their own treatment.

 What Clients Notice After Listening

 Real experiences from real people, shared with their permission.
-Names have been changed for privacy.
 More experiences and longer case studies are on our experiences page.

 “I keep being amazed by the difference.
 The depression I had struggled with for almost 10 years is nearly completely gone.
-I am sleeping better and waking up rested, which had not happened in over 6 years.
+I sleep better and wake up rested, which had not happened in over 6 years.
 I feel more patient and calm.
 I do not have to act calm anymore.
 I actually feel it.”

 “It has made a world of difference.
 For me, for my partner, even for our dog.
 Your support for the hypersensitive client was exactly right.
 I couldn’t go beyond 10 seconds for quite a while.
 Then suddenly my system responded and I could follow the full schedule.
 I intend to continue every year.”

 “I noticed a mild response already on the very first one-minute day, like a small inner stirring.
-After just a couple of days I was already a little calmer during the day, and some persistent digestion issues seemed noticeably better.
+After just a couple of days I was already a little calmer, and some persistent digestion issues seemed noticeably better.
 Small, consistent increases worked well for me.
-My body seems a bit more resilient now, more able to adapt and adjust itself.”
+My body seems a bit more resilient now.”

 How the Safe and Sound Protocol Works